 Calculate the volume of a cylinder given the radius and height.

-The circle constant also appears in advanced applications such as the normal distribution, Fourier transform, and more.
+The circle constant also appears in advanced applications such as the normal distribution, Fourier transforms, and more.

 No, really, pi is wrong: The Tau ManifestoMichael Hartl